-In the face of ever-evolving and disruptive threats, a shortage of qualified security personnel and the need to manage and monitor growing IT estates, SOAR is helping businesses of all sizes to improve their ability to swiftly detect and respond to attacks.
+In the face of ever-evolving threats, a shortage of qualified security personnel and the need to manage and monitor growing IT estates, SOAR is helping businesses of all sizes to improve their ability to swiftly detect and respond to attacks.
 It supports cyber security needs by:

 1. Delivering better quality intelligence

-Tackling the latest sophisticated cyber security threats requires an in-depth understanding of attackers’ tactics, techniques and procedures (TTPs) and an ability to identify indicators of compromise (IOCs).
+Tackling increasingly sophisticated cyber security threats requires an in-depth understanding of attackers’ tactics, techniques and procedures (TTPs) and the ability to identify indicators of compromise (IOCs).
 By aggregating and validating data from a wide range of sources, including threat intelligence platforms, exchanges and security technologies such as firewalls, intrusion detection systems, SIEM and UEBA technologies, SOAR helps SOCs to become more intelligence-driven.
-The effect of this is that security personnel are able to contextualise incidents, make better informed decisions and accelerate incident detection and response.
+This means that security personnel are able to contextualise incidents, make better informed decisions and accelerate incident detection and response.

 2. Improving the efficiency and efficacy of operations

-The need to manage so many disparate security technologies can place a huge strain on security personnel.
-Not only are systems in need of constant monitoring to ensure their ongoing health and performance, but the thousands of daily alarms they generate can also lead to alert fatigue.
-Constant switching between multiple systems only makes the situation worse, costing teams time and effort, as well as elevating the risk of mistakes being made.
+Managing many disparate security technologies can place a huge strain on security personnel.
+Not only are systems in need of constant monitoring to ensure their ongoing integrity and performance, but the thousands of daily alarms they generate can also lead to alert fatigue.
+This is exacerbated by constant switching between multiple systems, which costs teams time and effort, as well as increasing the risks of mistakes being made.

 3. Enhancing incident response